-Just a five-minute walk from City Hall MRT station, the Civil Defence Heritage Gallery is located in the Central Fire Station, the oldest surviving fire station in Singapore.
+The Civil Defence Heritage Gallery is located in the Central Fire Station, the oldest surviving fire station in Singapore.
 The gallery features an interesting mix of old and new, with the first level commemorating the history of firefighting in Singapore and the second level showcasing the technology used by the city-state’s Civil Defence Force.

 Admission to the Civil Defence Heritage Gallery is completely free; you will simply be asked to sign the registration book with your name and nationality.
 A small gift shop sells unique souvenirs like Singapore Fire Department T-shirts and badges.

-More details62 Hill Street
+Address: 62 Hill Street